 (Eto x PF x SF x 0.62 ) / IE = Gallons of Water per day

 Values for the formula:

 SF: This is the area to be irrigated in square feet.
-So for a 30 foot x 50 foot lawn you would use 1500.
+So for a 30-foot x 50-foot lawn, you would use 1500.

 0.62: A constant value used for conversion.

 IE: Irrigation efficiency.
 Some irrigation water never gets used by the plant, this value compensates for that.
 I suggest using 0.75 as the value for this.
-Very well designed sprinkler systems with little run-off that using efficent sprinklers can have efficiencies of 80% (use 0.80).
+Very well designed sprinkler systems with little run-off that using efficient sprinklers can have efficiencies of 80% (use 0.80).
 Drip irrigation systems typically have efficiencies of 90% (use 0.90).

 A 1500 square foot grass lawn in zip code 85232 (Central Arizona)

 Start by looking up the Eto for zip code 85232 at the Rainmaster website, which displays a suggested reference value of 0.3 inches per day using June, the driest month of the year in that area.